-Rail strike: When will it start and which train lines will be affected?
+Rail strike: When will it start and which trains will run?

 What does each side say?

-“We are at a key point in the railway’s recovery from the pandemic.
-The taxpayer has provided the industry with £16bn worth of additional life support over the last two years and that cannot continue.
+“This unfairness is fuelling our members anger and their determination to win a fair settlement.

-“Travel habits have changed forever and the railway has to change as well to adapt to this new reality.”
+“RMT is open to meaningful negotiations with rail bosses and ministers, but they will need to come up with new proposals to prevent months of disruption on our railways.”

-Steve Montgomery, group chair of the Rail Delivery Group, representing train operators, said: “Every business wants to support its staff and the railway is no exception.
+Steve Montgomery, group chair of the Rail Delivery Group, representing train operators, said: “No one wins in the event of a strike.
+Staff lose pay, the industry loses vital revenue making it harder to afford pay increases, and passengers and businesses are disrupted.

-“But, as an industry, we have to change our ways of working and improve productivity to help pay our own way.
+“While we will keep as many services running as possible, sadly if this action goes ahead, significant disruption will be inevitable.
+We therefore urge passengers to plan their journeys carefully and find alternative ways to travel during the strike period where possible.”

-“Asking taxpayers to shoulder the burden after government has contributed over £16bn to the industry during Covid, or asking passengers to pay even higher fares when they too are feeling the pinch, simply isn’t fair.”
+Ultimately the government will decide what can be offered.
+The transport secretary, Grant Shapps, said: “It is incredibly disappointing the RMT have decided to take action that could drive passengers away from the rail network for good.

 Anything else in the offing?